Crohn's Disease - Medical Condition

 While there is no cure, Crohn’s disease is treatable.
 Many medications can help control the symptoms of Crohn’s disease.
 These include:

-Just as important as medications in the treatment of Crohn’s disease is a good diet.
+A good diet is just as important as medications in the treatment of Crohn’s disease.
 Not only are some foods gentler on an inflamed intestine, it’s also vital to get the right nutrition even when the gut isn’t processing food efficiently.
 The wrong diet can lead to weight loss and more symptoms.
 There are special high-calorie liquid supplements that can help.
-Your doctor will make recommendations on dietary requirements.
+Your doctor will make recommendations on dietary requirements and may test certain vitamin levels in your blood every 1 to 2 years.

 Unlike ulcerative colitis, Crohn’s can’t be completely cured by surgery.
-Removing an inflamed part of the colon may offer many symptom-free years.
-But eventually, inflammation often recurs at the site where the two cut ends have been joined together, causing symptoms to appear again.
+Removing an inflamed part of the colon may offer many symptom-free years, but eventually, inflammation recurs at the site where the two cut ends have been joined together, causing symptoms to appear again.